ianthehenry/cmd/README.md

 There are also some convenience helpers:

-- `(cmd/peg ~(<- (some :d)))` returns a function that takes a string and parses it according to the given PEG, raising if the PEG fails to parse or if it does not produce exactly one capture.
+- `(cmd/peg name ~(<- (some :d)))` returns an argument parser that uses the provided PEG, raising if the PEG fails to parse or if it does not produce exactly one capture.
 You can use this to easily create custom types.
 - `(cmd/defn name "docstring" [DSL] & body)` gives a name to a simple command.
 - `(cmd/defgroup name "docstring" & name command)` gives a name to a command group.